 Candidates for the bachelor's degree must complete at least 60 credits at SAC.
 A minimum of 20 of these credits must be completed in upper-division courses, and a minimum of 10 credits must be completed in courses in the student’s selected degree program.

 Candidates must complete at least 18 credit hours in upper-division theological studies.
 Up to 9 of the 18 credit hours may be obtained in alternate ways, such as through transfer credit, testing out of a course, the substitution of a major research paper, or in rare cases through advanced standing with proof of proficiency, pending the approval of the dean.

 The degree must be completed within a period of seven years, once begun.

-We are pursuing both domestic and international accreditation options.
-We fully expect to have accreditation before this first cohort of the program graduates.
 St. Athanasius College is not required to have accreditation due to the California State Private Postsecondary Education Act of 2009, California Education Code (CEC) Section 94874 (e) of the Bureau for Private Postsecondary Education (BPPE).